 How to use Internet Explorer

-The following article has been on site for a few years now during which time Internet Explorer has changed somewhat, however, although some of the symbols and icons may have changed, many of the basics still apply so I thought it was worthwhile leaving it on site.
+The following article has been on site for a few years now during which time Internet Explorer has not only changed somewhat but has also been superseded by other browsers such as Chrome, however, although some of the symbols and icons may have changed, many of the basics still apply so I thought it was worthwhile leaving it on site.

 Before using this information please read the Important Notice at the foot of the page.